Sverre Olaf Lie

-Sverre Olaf Lie (born 27 February 1938, Oslo, died 8 March 2023) is a Norwegian pediatrician.
+Sverre Olaf Lie (27 February 1938 – 8 March 2023) was a Norwegian pediatrician.
 He was head of the Pediatric Research Institute at University of Oslo from 1975 till 1989 and chairman and professor at the department of pediatrics at the National Hospital of Norway, Rikshospitalet from 1989 till 2006.

 Early life

-Sverre Lie was born in Oslo.
+Lie was born in Oslo.
 When he was four years old, his father Bjarne Lie lost his job as a lawyer due to problems with the Nazi authorities.
 The family moved to Sulitjelma, where Bjarne had got the post as office manager at the Sulitjelma Mines.
-The early years there were marked by the nazi occupation.
+The early years there were marked by the Nazi occupation.
 His father was central in the local resistance movement (the leader of the local chapter of XU, a clandestine intelligence organisation), and there was a general scarcity.
 The family was gifted a barrel of herring from family in the south and they would have herring for dinner every day.
 In later life, he would never again eat herring!
 But Sulitjelma remained in his heart for other and more important reasons as well.
 The experience of social cohesion and thriving cultural life in spite of gross social inequities, and of an astonishing nature, would remain important reference points for him throughout his life.
-The years in Sultjelma also left physical traces.
+The years in Sulitjelma also left physical traces.
 As a result of working in the mines as a teenager, he developed a hearing loss which worsened in later life.

 As there was no highschool in Sulitjelma, in 1954 he moved to Kongsvinger to live with friends of the family at Skansgården.
 He completed highschool in 1957, and played piano in the orchestra for the "russerevyen".

 Education

 Partly motivated by the sudden death of his father in 1957, he started medical school that same year.
-He was fascinated by lectures by Kåre Jøssum, the first academic in Norway to do experimental researach in genetics.
+He was fascinated by lectures by Kåre Jøssum, the first academic in Norway to do experimental research in genetics.
 Intrigued by the recent discovery of the double helix, and by how it raised new questions of life and death, he asked to be Jøssum's assistant at Kaptein Wilhelmsens og Frues bakteriologiske institutt.
 In 1961, he received a scholarship to go to Rochester to study molecular genetics on microbes, and continued his research upon his return to Oslo.
 He finished medical school (MD) in 1965 at University of Oslo and one year later in 1966 received his PhD in molecular genetics with the title On the genetics of Neisseria menigitidis.